 What if invasive plants saved the planet?

 Claude Grison, a researcher at the CNRS and a member of the French Academy of Sciences, has turned certain invasive plants into a valuable resource.
-These species, often seen as threats to biodiversity, nevertheless possess an astonishing ability: they absorb metals from polluted soil and water.
+These species, often perceived as threats to biodiversity, nevertheless possess an astonishing ability: they absorb metals from polluted soil and water.

 The researcher’s idea is simple yet innovative: to transform this ecological nuisance into a tool for decontamination and metal recycling.